 Your angina symptoms are different, more frequent, or severe.

 To see if you are at risk for heart

 disease, have symptoms of heart disease, or need long-term care

 for existing heart disease, see your

 you may see a

 cardiologist.
 For ongoing care of stable angina, you

 will likely see your family doctor or an internist.
-For surgical intervention,
+For angioplasty or surgery,

 you will be referred to an interventional cardiologist or cardiovascular surgeon.